marcberg/FPL_predictions/README.md

 │   ├─ fetched_data/
 │   └─ ml_result/
 │
+├─ src/
+│    ├─ components/
+│    │   ├─ data/
+│    │   │   ├─ api/
+│    │   │   └─ transform/
+│    │   └─ ml/
-├─ dags/
+│    ├─ pipeline.py
 │
-├─ notebook/
-│
-└─ src/
-    ├─ components/
-    │   ├─ data/
-    │   │   ├─ api/
-    │   │   └─ transform/
-    │   └─ ml/
+└─ main.py
 ```

-### FPL_predictions

-Includes main.py and main.ipynb.
-The later is used for testing main.
-There could be som test_*.ipynb files which have been used for testing.

-Other files are Dockerfile, .gitignore, LICENSE and requirements.txt.

 ### Artifacts

 - artifacts: Transformed data divided into train, test, validation and score.
 - fetched_data: Fetched data by the API.
-- ml_results: Results (metrics, grid, feature importance) from the models from the latest run.
+- ml_results: Results (metrics, grid, feature importance, plots, .pkl) from the all algo's best models from the latest run.

-### dags

-My airflow dags.
-NOT WORKING RIGHT NOW.

-### notebook

-.ipynb-files used for EDA and testing and understanding of models.

 ### src

 src includes all  functions used in the project.

-- src: utils.py, includes general function used all over the project.
+- src: pipeline.py, creating the final function used in main.py
 - components: divide data function from ml functions.
 - data: has fetch_data.py from fetching data with API, and transform_data which transformed the fetched data.
 - api: .py-files with functions used for fetching the data.
 Divided in to categories.